 The medical evacuation missions and medical assistance do not present specific operational difficulties.
 They are consistent with the use of a conventional airliner.
 Firefighting missions require specific training for pilots and the multi-role officer, who is responsible for managing the resources for dropping and coordinating with ground teams.

-Finally, while the Canadair attacks the fire with a direct drop of 6,000 liters of water, the Kepplair Evolution Airbus A310 carries up to 30,000 liters of water or retardant, equating to the combined delivery of five Canadairs.
+Finally, while the Canadair attacks the fire with a direct drop of 6,000 liters of water, the Kepplair Evolution Airbus carries up to 35,000 liters of water or retardant, equating to the combined delivery of six Canadairs.

 The water can be dropped alone or with additives.
 We can perform a water drop with additional retardant on the vegetation that is near the fire in order to prevent the spread of the fire (a “long term” retardant).
 This contains ammonium polyphosphate with iron oxide to give it a red color.
 It inhibits the oxidation reactions of combustion, giving off less energy, which in turn allows it to spread more slowly.